 Feel free to put your phone in your pocket or bag and rely on the paper map.
 Phone will beep (turn the phone media volume up!) when you ‘punch’ a new control, and the control symbol will change colour.
 If the phone doesn’t beep, you’re not close enough to the control (GPS should be reasonably accurate – you’ll need to be within 10m of the control on the ground).
 Most controls will be detected immediately, a few you might have to walk backwards and forwards a little when you know you’re in the correct area.

 Complete your course, and return to the start/finish.
 Turn off flight mode to upload your results.

 Since this isn’t an official event, none of the rules apply.
 Starting with Rule R1 (team of 2 to 5).
 Because of the way the phone app is configured (primarily for orienteering), this event will be individual.
-For your safety and fun: we encourage you to stay as a team of 2 or a family group (maintaining appropriate social distancing of course!), remain within earshot of each other.
+For your safety and fun: we encourage you to stay as a team of 2 or a family group and remain within earshot of each other.
 Do not smoke or light fires in the park.
 Please do not leave any rubbish in our lovely park.
 Take due care when crossing roads and don’t enter private residential property.

 This training event is at your own risk.
 The only thing we do insist on (although we can’t enforce it) is that you do it on foot.
 Bikes are not allowed for this one – you’ll clean up the course far too easily!